min-nguyen/p2p-rs/commands.md

 └── Usage: `mine ?[data]`
 ┌── Description:
 |     • If no arguments are provided:
-|       -  mine a block from the first transaction in the pool (if any), adding it to the chain, and broadcasting it to other peers.
+|       -  mine a block containing the first transaction in the pool (if any), adding it to the chain, and broadcasting it to other peers.
-│     • If an an argument is provided:
+│     • If an argument is provided:
-|       -  mine a block with the given data, adding it to the chain, and broadcasting it to other peers.
+|       -  mine a block containing the given data, adding it to the chain, and broadcasting it to other peers.

   *Create new transaction*:
 └── Usage: `txn [data]`